The Chinaman (album): Charts

 On the Billboard charts, the album peaked at No. 38 and stayed two weeks on the Heatseekers Albums chart.
 The Chinaman was also on the Top R&B/Hip-Hop Albums chart for ten weeks, peaking at No. 56.

+Legacy

+The Chinaman is the first American hip hop album to embrace an Asian heritage.
+It inverts the stereotypes into prideful declarations of self-identity.